Documentation

 This plugin collects Self-Monitoring, Analysis and Reporting Technology information for storage devices information using the smartmontools package.
 Contrary to the smart plugin, this plugin does not use the nvme-cli package to collect additional information about NVMe devices.

 This plugin requires smartmontools to be installed on your system.
-The smartctl command must to be executable by Telegraf and must supporting JSON output.
+The smartctl command must be executable by Telegraf and must supporting JSON output.
 JSON output was added in v7.0 and improved in subsequent releases

 Introduced in: Telegraf v1.31.0 Tags: hardware, system OS support: all